Angela Vichitbandha

 Teaching

-I worked as an undergraduate assistant at UKY from fall 2017 to spring 2020, tutoring in MathSkeller and assisting in a variety of classes through that time.
-In fall 2018 and spring 2019, I was a UA for MA 141 Calculus I MathExcel recitations and in spring 2020, I was the UA and grader for MA 433 Complex Analysis.
+In fall 2018 and spring 2019, I was an UA for MA 141 Calculus I MathExcel recitations and in spring 2020, I was the UA and grader for MA 433 Complex Analysis.

 At NC State, I was a TA for: